The Head of State and the Director-General of the World Health Organization discuss areas of cooperation and the health situation in Gaza

-The meeting also discussed the difficult health conditions witnessed by the Gaza Strip and the necessity of providing the necessary medical supplies to the residents of the Strip and ensuring their delivery without any obstacles, in addition to the role of the World Health Organization in strengthening the health response in the Strip, in addition to coordination between the UAE and the organization in this regard.
+The meeting also discussed the difficult health conditions taking place in the Gaza Strip and the necessity of providing the necessary medical supplies to the residents of the Strip and ensuring their delivery without any obstacles, in addition to the role of the World Health Organization in strengthening the health response in the Strip, in addition to coordination between the UAE and the organization in this regard.

 His Highness the President of the State and the Director-General of the World Health Organization exchanged congratulations on the occasion of the New Year, wishing it to be a year of goodness, peace and stability for the entire world.